EzPizzy/Loading-icon/README.md

-# Loading-icon
-Made a loading icon using HTML and CSS.
+Hii, I made a Loading icon using HTML and CSS.